volodymyrhudyma/blog/content/blog/how-to-mock-date-moment-in-jest.md

 tag:
   - React
 metaDescription: "Learn how to mock the current date in Jest.
-Mock moment/Date objects in Tests to make your tests reliable.
-See the practical examples of mocking the current date in Jest. "
+Mock moment/Date objects in tests to make your tests reliable.
+See practical examples of mocking the current date in Jest. "
 teaser: Proper dates handling is one of the most complex parts of JavaScript.
-  There are multiple things developers should remember when dealing with them...
+  There are several things developers should remember about when dealing with them...
 date: 2020-10-31T08:53:44.007Z
 ---
 In most cases, you have to deal with date and time during project development.